Gypsy (musical): 2022 Buxton Opera House

+2023 Shaw Festival

+This production opened for a rep run from May 10 through October 7 at the Shaw Festival, Niagara-on-the-Lake, Ontario starring Kate Hennig as Rose.
+It had originally been slated for the 2020 season but was postponed when the Covid-19 pandemic shut the theatre company down.

+2024 Spain

+A Spanish-language production directed by Antonio Banderas ran from October 17, 2024 to January 12, 2025 at the Teatro del Soho in Málaga, starring Marta Ribera as Rose.

 Film and TV versions

-Rosalind Russell, Karl Malden, and Natalie Wood starred in the 1962 Warner Bros. film adaptation of the musical.
-Russell won the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her portrayal of Rose.
+Warner Bros. produced the 1962 film adaptation of the musical, starring Rosalind Russell, Karl Malden, and Natalie Wood.
+Russell won the Golden Globe for Best Actress for her portrayal of Rose.

-Gypsy was also adapted as 1993 television movie with Bette Midler playing Rose.
+Gypsy was also adapted as a 1993 television movie with Bette Midler playing Rose.
 Cynthia Gibb portrayed Louise and Jennifer Beck portrayed Dainty June.
-Bette Midler won the Golden Globe Award for Best Performance by an Actress in a Mini-Series or Motion Picture Made for TV; Michael Rafter won the Emmy Award for Outstanding Individual Achievement in Music Direction.
+Bette Midler won the Golden Globe for Best Actress in a television film; Michael Rafter won the Emmy Award for Outstanding Individual Achievement in Music Direction.
 This production was a rare example of a film or TV project in which some of the songs are sung live, and not lip synced to a prerecorded track.

-The 2015 London revival of Gypsy starring Imelda Staunton was recorded live at the Savoy Theatre during its run and broadcast on BBC Four on 27 December 2015.
-This recording was released on DVD in November 2016.
+The 2015 West End revival of Gypsy starring Imelda Staunton was recorded live during its run at the Savoy Theatre, and broadcast on BBC Four on 27 December 2015, with a DVD release in November 2016.